- Search The Registry

 - Creating Support

 *Leonard Harmon was born on this date in 1917.
 He was a Black sailor who died in action during World War II.

-During the course of the Naval Battle of Guadalcanal he was assigned to assist pharmacist's mate Lyndford Bondsteel in caring for the wounded.
-While doing so he deliberately interposed himself between Bondsteel and enemy gunfire in order to protect his shipmate.
-This action when on November 12, 1942 resulted in his death.
+During the Naval Battle of Guadalcanal, he was assigned to assist pharmacist's mate Lyndford Bondsteel in caring for the wounded.
+While doing so, he deliberately interposed himself between Bondsteel and enemy gunfire in order to protect his shipmate.
+This action when on November 12, 1942, resulted in his death.

-Harmon was posthumously awarded the Navy Cross for his valor.
+Harmon was posthumously awarded the Navy Cross for his bravery.
 Two ships were named in his honor.
 The HMS Aylmer had been provisionally named USS Harmon (DE-72) but was transferred to the Royal Navy prior to completion.
-The USS Harmon (DE-678) served from 1943 to 1947 and remained in the Reserve Fleet until 1967; it was the first US warship to be named after a Black man.
+The USS Harmon (DE-678) served from 1943 to 1947 and remained in the Reserve Fleet until 1967; it was the first US warship named after a Black man.